 DOB permits for regulated work

-Many co-op boards require permits even when the DOB technically does not, because the building enforces its own rules.
+Many co-op boards require approvals even when the DOB technically does not, because the building enforces its own standards.

 Condo Renovation Permits